Xenoreaper/Better-Fullscreen-for-Windows/README.md

 - ~~solve issue of windows closing all together upon leaving fullscreen or changing their handle, hindering the removal of added desktops~~
 - ~~make program not throw you back onto a different desktop because you're switching to another one~~
 - make multiple instances of Firefox work
+- solve issue of invalid window handles being used

 ## Issues
 - Firefox uses different handles???
 Multiple instances of Firefox cause handle problems
+- gets invalid window handles at times... (probably when closing a window/application)

 ## Changelog
 ### 0.1.3